giavinh79/Plop/README.md

 **Clean up Code**

 I am aware that there are some discrepancies regarding styling and class/function components along with areas in the project that could be further modularized or better organized (code/folder structure, naming, functions...etc.).
-- Delete pages folder and organize components folder and naming better
+- Delete pages folder, organize components folder, and improve naming
 - Refactoring CSS into styled-components where possible and re-use this across project
-- Component modularization to better organize code and follow DRY principle
+- Component modularization to better organize code and to follow DRY principle
 - Refactoring all remaining class components to function components + hooks
 - More unit testing with React Testing Library + Jest
 - Put all REST calls in restCalls.js
-- Proper error status codes and handling functions for both client and server applications
+- Proper error status codes and handling functions for both client and server
 - Consistent naming (some table names are camel case whereas others are snake case, styles.css vs componentName.css ...etc.)
 - Server app: Leverage models more, more utility/middleware functions to reduce repeated code, consistent syntax...
 - Splitting functions up more (reducing side effects, abstracting logic...)